ZacharyTinker/Riverwood-Governance/Procedures/Trustee Winter Emergency Plan and Prep.md

 ### 6.5 Follow-Up and Record Retention
 1. **Track Claim Progress:** Follow up regularly with Church Mutual.
 2. **Archive Documentation:** Retain all records for at least five years.

+# Appendix: Supporting Information and Clarifications

+This appendix provides additional details and clarifications to support the implementation of the Winter Emergency Plan.

+---

+## 1. Proactive Measures and Training
+- Training for trustees or individuals on specific tasks (e.g., using heaters, draining pipes) will be offered by the **Head Trustee** or a trained trustee as needed.
+- New trustees will receive training based on availability.

+---

+## 2. Group Communication
+- A group chat platform (e.g., text, GroupMe, Facebook Messenger) will be selected at the start of the trustee term for coordination.
+- Trustees should use the group chat to:
+  - Claim tasks.
+  - Avoid duplication of effort.
+  - Coordinate assistance if needed.
+- If no one responds in the group chat during an emergency:
+  1. Begin calling trustees directly.
+  2. If unavailable, escalate to members of the **Governing Board** or the **Lead Pastor**.

+---

+## 3. Task Tracking
+- A shared task tracker is not currently available.
+- Task coordination and claiming will be managed through the group chat.
+- Trustees should clearly communicate when they are working on a task to prevent duplication.

+---

+## 4. Pipe Draining Procedure
+- Step-by-step instructions for shutting off and draining pipes will be posted in the **boiler room**.
+- Practice sessions are not scheduled but can be requested from the **Head Trustee** if needed.

+---

+## 5. Equipment and Supplies
+- **Portable Heaters:** Located throughout the building.
+- **Generators:** Stored in the shed with fuel and oil (standard gasoline, unmixed).
+  - Instructions for operation are printed on the generators.
+- If equipment is missing or non-functional:
+  1. Alert the **Head Trustee** immediately.
+  2. Coordinate with trustees to locate loanable equipment or make repairs.
+- The **Head Trustee** is authorized to approve rentals or purchases.
+If unavailable, contact the **Governing Board**.
+- Supplies are replenished before winter begins and as needed during the season.
+The **trustees** will coordinate with the **Head Trustee** to ensure sufficient supplies are on hand.

+---

+## 6. Documentation for Damage
+- **No Specific Format Required:** Trustees should document as much as possible.
+  - Take photos and videos of damaged areas (include thermostat readings, structural damage, and any actions taken).
+  - Submit photos and notes to the **Head Trustee**.
+- The **Head Trustee** will coordinate all insurance claims and follow-ups with Church Mutual.

+---

+## 7. Post-Emergency Review and Updates
+- A review process involving all participants will be conducted after an emergency.
+- Updates to the plan will be communicated via the group chat.
+- New copies of the updated plan will be posted in relevant locations, including:
+  - **Boiler Room**
+  - **Trustee Closet**

+---

+## 8. Access to Documentation
+- Documentation related to the plan and incidents will be stored on the church's **SharePoint** account.
+- Access is limited to:
+  - **Head Trustee**
+  - **Ministry Leaders**
+  - **Governing Board**

+---

+## 9. Centralized Contacts List
+- A centralized list of contacts will be maintained as part of the plan.
+This includes:
+  - **Trustees**
+  - **Head Trustee**
+  - **Governing Board Members**
+  - **Relevant Service Providers** (e.g., Rolls Mechanical).
+- Contact details will be shared and updated annually or as needed.

+---

+This appendix should be referenced alongside the main Winter Emergency Plan to provide additional context and clarity for trustees and supporting individuals.